 Planning of A/B test

-When you are planning to conduct A/B test, you need to consider every aspect of your business by defining the scope of your marketing campaigns.
+When you are planning to conduct an A/B test, you need to consider every aspect of your business by defining the scope of your marketing campaigns.
 In this technique, you can test every part of your website that is related to the behavior of visitors and conversion possibilities.

 Before conducting the test, it is essential to create a list of all the variables you will test.
 The contents of a webpage include many things like testimonials, awards and badges, call to actions and social media links.
 Whichever variables you have selected for testing on your website, you can create variants of the pages by changing the location, text, or color of contents of the page.
 Most users’ struggles with their first test because they do not know the tools and methods used to conduct the test.